 MAKE A VEGGIE-BASED DIP

-It is harder to get your fill of vegetables at this time of year.
-There are fewer available, but our bodies crave unhealthy food too, which doesn’t help.
+It is harder to get your fill of vegetables at this time of year as fewer are available, but our bodies crave unhealthy food too, which doesn’t help.
 Thankfully, there are some excellent ways to mitigate the issue.

-Veggie dips are an excellent way to make sure you get your five portions per day without feeling like a chore.
+Veggie dips are an excellent way to ensure you get your five portions daily without feeling like a chore.
 You can eat veggie dips with root vegetables or corn chips in front of Netflix.

 COMMIT TO A SINGLE SERVING OF VEGGIES OR FRUIT DAILY